JasperDavidson/JasperDavidson/README.md

 Right now I'm really interested in the intersection of Compiler Design, Computer Systems/Architecture, and Machine Learning!
-I'm currently working on mini-ml, a tiny ml framework designed to generate efficient and verifiable compute graphs